caddyless/temp2/rebuttal_nips2021v2.md

 1. We use the a standard ResNet-50 backbone other than ResNet-50 v1c In order to compare our results with Imagenet pretraining.

-2. We removed the auxiliary head to better show the effect of backbone pre-training, while the auxiliary head is very helpful for the segmentation performance improvement.
+2. We remove the auxiliary head to better show the effect of backbone pre-training, while the auxiliary head is very helpful for the segmentation performance improvement.

 We admit that changing to a better backbone or adding some additional tricks can further improve the accuracy,  but this is out of the scope of this paper.